Catherine MacLean, MD, PhD

 Dr. MacLean obtained her MD from Washington University, St. Louis.
 She completed training in internal medicine at the Harbor-UCLA Medical Center, and in rheumatology at UCLA's Center for the Health Sciences.
 She obtained her PhD in health services from UCLA's School of Public Health.

-Matthew Titmuss is the Senior Director in the Center for the Advancement of Value in Musculoskeletal Care.
+Matthew Titmuss is the Assistant Vice President at the Center for the Advancement of Value in Musculoskeletal Care.
 After a 20-year career in the printing industry serving as VP of Operations for a large national company, Matthew returned to school and received his B.A. from Fordham University and a Doctorate in Physical Therapy from The CUNY Graduate Center.
 Matthew joined HSS in 2009 as a physical therapist and rose to Senior Director of the Acute Rehabilitation department.
 Since joining Center for the Advancement of Value in Musculoskeletal Care his focus on quality outcomes and understanding the clinical operations of the hospital have enabled Matthew to take leadership role in the management and development several successful programs.

 He successfully implemented the collection of patient reported outcomes on all patients at HSS as standard of care.
 Additionally Matthew oversees management of HSS patients who are part of the CJR bundle, implementing a program with over 30 partner nursing homes that ensures the highest quality of care is received whilst significantly reducing length of stay and variation of treatment.
 Matthew set up the Readmission Task force and facilitated the implementation of a program to monitor high-risk patients once they leave HSS and from this played a key role in the development of a pre-surgical risk optimization pilot program.